shuffu-king/SimpleInventoryApp/README.md

 # Simple Inventory App

-This is nventory management application built with SwiftUI and Firebase.
+This is inventory management application built with SwiftUI and Firebase.
 Users can sign up and log in with email and password, access various sites, and manage stock levels for items.
 Each user can view only the sites they are assigned to.
 Push and pull operations are tracked with transactions, which log the time, item, quantity, and user involved in each operation.

 ## Features
 - User Authentication with Firebase